Church of St Laurence, Stanwick: History

 Many earlier records incorrectly recorded the name of the church as “St Lawrence” instead of “St Laurence”.
 For example The Buildings of England: Northamptonshire and Architectural Notices of the Churches of the Archdeaconry of Northampton.
 Historic England's National Heritage List for England was corrected in 2014.

 The Church consists of an octagonal west Tower and Spire, Nave, Chancel, south Aisle, south Porch and Parvise.

 The string-course on the Nave, and the serrated hood of the east side of the Chancel-arch, prove that the original Church of Stanwick consisted of Nave and Chancel of about 1200.
 In about 1230 the Tower, south Aisle and porch were probably added.
 The Spire was not finished till the beginning of the 14th century.
 Later a Perpendicular Chancel was substituted for the original structure, a few Decorated windows were inserted, and some reparation continued at intervals, until the parvise, the low roof, and the battlement completed the work.
 A rebuilding of the Chancel occurred in 1823.

 The Tower is an octagon, but the north-east and south-east sides are filled up with the Tower stairs, so that a square face is presented to the body of the church, without disturbing the spirit of an octagonal arrangement.

+A treble bell ('St Denys') was cast in 1957 using the metal of two bells from the church at Faxton.

 The original fabric of the Nave is earlier than that of the Tower and the Chancel.
 There have been perpendicular insertions in the Nave and the Chancel was rebuilt in the 15th or 16th century, and again restored in the early 19th century.
 The present Chancel is about three feet narrower than the original one.

 The Porch is original, the outer door having jamb-shafts of Early English character.
 There is no clerestory.
 The battlements throughout the Church are Perpendicular.